GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/terraform/samples/sharded-bulk-migration/README.md

 - **Check Spanner metrics:** Are memory/CPU limits being hit?
 Consider increasing the number of nodes.
 - **Check Dataflow metrics:** Are memory/CPU limits being hit?
 Dataflow should autoscale to required number of nodes.
     - CPU/memory limits being hit means the `max-workers` parameter might be too low.
-It is recommened to use smaller machines (`Ex: n1-highmem-4`) for most workloads.
+It is recommended to use smaller machines (`Ex: n1-highmem-4`) for most workloads.
 However, if you have tall tables (singe table larger than 1tb), we recommend using larger machine sizes (`n1-highmem-32`).
     - For tables with `string` primary keys, the throughput is expected to be lower than tables with `int` primary keys.